NDaria-Cyber/SOC-Analyst-Portfolio/README.md

 This project demonstrates a multi-stage Windows attack simulation using Sysmon endpoint telemetry and Wazuh SIEM.
 It focuses on post-compromise detection, alert correlation, and forensic investigation by combining endpoint telemetry with centralized security monitoring.

-# <a href=https://github.com/NDaria-Cyber/Microsoft-Sentinel-Investigating-a-Password-Spray-Attack-using-KQL/>Microsoft Sentinel - Investigating a Password Spray Attack using KQL
+# <a href=https://github.com/NDaria-Cyber/Microsoft-Sentinel-Investigating-a-Password-Spray-Attack-using-KQL/> ⭐ Microsoft Sentinel - Investigating a Password Spray Attack using KQL

 ### Skills